CrosswalkEcosystem/TRAXR/docs/ARCHITECTURE.md

 - `amm_info` enrichment (reserves, volume, LP stats, fees),
 - normalization to UI-friendly floats.

+The fetcher may temporarily rely on XRPL public infrastructure or explorer-derived datasets for bootstrapping, but is designed to be fully replaceable by a TRAXR-owned XRPL indexer.

 ### 3.2 Normalization Goals
 - unify token identifiers (`CODE.issuer`),
-- derive liquidity and volume in USD,
+- derive liquidity and volume in XRPL-native units (XRP); USD valuation may be layered later as an optional presentation layer,
 - attach issuer metadata, flags, and trustline counts (roadmap),
 - store structural data for scoring engine.